 If I ever want to feel flooded by gratitude, joy, and humility, all I have to think about is Mother’s Day.
-And when I say “think about Mother’s Day,” I really mean considering all of the women who serve as mother figures for me (from my mom to my grandmothers to the elderly mentors at my parish to friends of my parents and the parents of my friends!) and all of the little people to whom I have the privilege of being a mother of sorts (including my children, their friends, neighborhood kids, and my godchildren).
+And when I say “think about Mother’s Day,” I really mean considering all of the women who serve as mother figures for me (from my mom to my grandmothers to the elderly mentors at my parish to friends of my parents the parents of my friends) and all of the little people to whom I have the privilege of being a mother of sorts (including my children, their friends, neighborhood kids, and my godchildren).

-Simply put, I am the person who I am because of who all these individuals are to me.
+Simply put, I am the person I am because of who all of these individuals are to me.
 My mom raised me and set the foundation for my life, and my children have helped me reach my highest vocation.
-Different women have inspired, encouraged, and nourished me along the way, and different children have summoned forth from me various gifts, callings and moments of growth.
+Different women have inspired, encouraged, and nourished me along the way, and different children have summoned forth from me various gifts, callings, and moments of growth.
 For all of them, I couldn’t be more grateful.

-The ability to identify with Mary, the Mother of God, has deepened my spirituality, enhanced my understanding of my role as a mother, and made me a better mom (at least I hope and think so).
-I love wearing something that reminds me of my connection to Mary and of all the lessons that Mary has to teach me about motherhood; throughout the day, when my necklace becomes twisted and I pause to readjust it, or when I catch a glimpse of my earrings in the mirror, or when I idly twist the ring on my finger, I am nudged to pray.
+The ability to identify with Mary, the Mother of God, has deepened my spirituality, enhanced my understanding of my role as a mother, and made me a better Catholic mom (a gift I cherish).
+I love wearing something that reminds me of my connection to Mary and all of the lessons that Mary has to teach me about motherhood; throughout the day, when my necklace becomes twisted and I pause to readjust it, or when I catch a glimpse of my earrings in the mirror, or when I idly twist the ring on my finger, I am nudged to pray.

-One of our primary roles as mothers is to make home a haven for our families.
-There are hundreds of large and small ways to do this, from providing nourishing meals, to offering our listening ears, to cultivating traditions in both day-to-day life and at the high points of our liturgical and civic calendars.
+One of our primary roles as mothers is to make our homes a haven for our families.
+There are hundreds of ways to do this, from providing nourishing meals to offering our listening ears to cultivating traditions in day-to-day life and at the high points of our liturgical and civic calendars.
 Let’s be real, though.
-Sometimes it’s hard enough to get everyone dressed in clean clothes before the school bus is honking at the door.
-Sometimes frozen pizza is the best I can do for dinner.
-Sometimes I feel like I barely have enough time to give everyone in my family a quick hug, let alone be available as a patient, calming, and listening presence.
+Sometimes it’s hard to get everyone dressed in clean clothes before the school bus is honking at the door.
+Sometimes, frozen pizza is the best I can do for dinner.
+Sometimes, I feel like I barely have enough time to give everyone in my family a quick hug, let alone be available as a patient, calming, and listening presence.